uber/cadence/docs/javaclient/workflows.md

 When writing workflow logic, the replay is not visible, so the code should be written as it executes only once.
 This design puts the following constraints on the workflow implementation:
 - Do not use any mutable global variables because multiple instances of workflows are executed in parallel.
-- Do not call any non deterministic functions like non seeded random or UUID.randomUUID() directly form the workflow code.
+- Do not call any non deterministic functions like non seeded random or UUID.randomUUID() directly from the workflow code.
 Always do this in activities.
 - Don’t perform any IO or service calls as they are not usually deterministic.
 Use activities for this.
 - Only use `Workflow.currentTimeMillis()` to get the current time inside a workflow.